judka-uriel/uriel-book/uriel_en.md

 Moshe was transported from his own time several centuries into the future and found himself in Rabbi Akiva's beit midrash at a lesson on studying Halakhah.
 Moshe sat in the back row and began listening to the teacher's explanations.
-Examinations were approaching, and it was necessary to learn all the new laws in time, but the reasoning about deriving new laws “from the crowns above the letters” was incomprehensible.
+Exams are approaching, and it was necessary to learn all the new laws in time, but the reasoning about deriving new laws “from the crowns above the letters” is incomprehensible.
 Then he felt weak, and his strength left him.
 So he raises his hand and asks where such an enormous multitude of new laws came from.
 And they answer him that this is Halakhah received by Moshe at Sinai.
 And then Moshe replies with resignation: “You know what?
 Have it your way.”